harveen-10/Basic-Cache-Simulator/README.md

 ### Replacement Policies
 - **FIFO (First In First Out)**: The cache replaces the oldest item in the cache when a new item needs to be added.
 - **LRU (Least Recently Used)**: The cache replaces the least recently used item in the cache when a new item needs to be added.

-## Contributions
-Contributions to improve the functionality or performance of these algorithms are welcome.
-Feel free to open a pull request.